rehierl/node-tree-outliner/1-0-mathematics/1-1-elements.md

 <!-- ======================================================================= -->
 # Elements

+* aka. container, slot, member
 * an element represents the bearer of a value
 * elements are used to group values into complex values
+* elements may hold atomic or complex values
-* i.e. elements act as containers/slots of values
+* elements allow to describe the structure of complex values

 clarification